$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

-Now, still in the $\sigma$-Fuchsian case, the most difficult part (c) of the construction, namely understanding how the fibers vary, comes for free from \cite{Dav25}: the tautological developing map $\overline{B}_{\sigma} \rightarrow \mathcal{F}_{\sigma}$ is a diffeomorphism onto the relevant Tits metric thickening domain $\Omega_{\rho} \subset \mathcal{F}_{\sigma}$ defined by \cite{GW12, KLP18}.
+Now, still in the $\sigma$-Fuchsian case, the most difficult part (c) of the construction, namely understanding how the fibers vary, comes for free from \cite{Dav25}: the tautological map $\overline{B}_{\sigma} \rightarrow \mathcal{F}_{\sigma}$ by $(p,F)\mapsto F$ is a diffeomorphism onto the cocompact Tits metric thickening domain $\Omega_{\rho} \subset \mathcal{F}_{\sigma}$ defined by \cite{GW12, KLP18}.
 However, we must still work to understand the geometry and topology of this fiber, problems (a) and (b), even in this case; see further discussion in $\S$\ref{subsec:fibers}.